Blockstream/docs/liquid/quickstart.rst

 Your Liquid node should start downloading the Liquid blockchain data from other nodes on the network.

 ..
 Note:: The :ref:`Configuring Liquid <quickstart_configuring>` section is for those who do not have a Bitcoin node running on their machine.
-It should be noted that connecting to a Bitcoin node allows Liquid to validating peg-in transactions and is an important part of Liquid network security.
-For this reason, it is recommended that once you have followed this guide and have your Liquid node up and running, you install and sync a Bitcoin node, then follow the steps in the :ref:`Enabling Peg-in Validation <quickstart_pegin>` section.
+Connecting to a Bitcoin node allows Liquid to validate peg-in transactions and is an important part of Liquid network security.
+It is recommended that once you have followed this guide and have your Liquid node up and running, you install and sync a Bitcoin node, then follow the steps in the :ref:`Enabling Peg-in Validation <quickstart_pegin>` section.

 At the time of writing the 0.17 tagged release is the only release with binaries available, although this will change over time.